jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/6-Sandbox.md

 One shows what a genuine point on the scoreboard is, while the other shows a diversion from it.
 Here is why there is such an important difference between the two.

 ===

+Natural selection isn't the only way evolution gets new genes.
+Sexual selection is another way, where females will pick partners, for strength or apparent original looking features like tiny elephant tusks.
+Because females take these risks, they essential make speculative investments in features natural selection can't yet notice.
+Elephant tusks, peacock features, deer antlers are some examples of the many out there today.

+Genetic drift also changes species over time.
+This is where genetics change over time by mere happenstance, so species change but not because of any natural reasons.
+They can lead to new beneficial abilities, or disadvantages.
+For example if resources are plentiful for many generations, but then suddenly stop, genetic drift can expose who has what.
+Migration interactions, when two similar species suddenly inter-breed, also introducers new genes and changes species as well.

+Epigenetics is the last way. because of something called the Weismann Barrier and the Central dogma of molecular biology.
+Essentially, the knowledge and experiences an organism has, cannot be communicated to future generations beyond slight variations in epigenic inheritance.

+Trauma, starvation, and etc. lead to different offspring that appear to compensate for the problem, although the DNA is unchanged, the what the DNA manifests (called epigenetics) is different.

+===